wahltinez/small-business-guide/04-payments.md

 For US, UK and AU businesses we recommend using [Square Online][11], which does not charge a monthly fee for their base plan and includes a tool to help you build your website.
 A very popular alternative is [Shopify][12], but that can be more expensive for small businesses.
-However, Shopify acts as an intermediary that integrates with many other payment processing providers, including PayPal which works in nearly all countries.
+However, Shopify also acts as an intermediary that integrates with many other payment processing providers, including PayPal which works in nearly all countries.